cmacdonald/IRcourseHM/README.md

 NB: This is supported by the SoCS lab machines.

-To import the project into Eclipse, use the File...Import Project...Existing Maven Project, or File...Import Project...Existing Project from Git.
+To import the IRcourseHM project into Eclipse, use File...Import Project...Existing Project from Git (and specify the location of this repository, i.e. `https://github.com/cmacdonald/IRcourseHM.git`).
+Alternatively, you can download the IRcourseHM manually, and use the File...Import Project...Existing Maven Project.

 You can run the unit tests by selecting Run As...Junit Test from the project's right-click context menu.